HigginTown/quiz_games/README.md

 # Quiz game inspired by JEOPARDY!
-Now with a new GUI.
+Now with a new GUI

-### Update: ADDED GUI!!!
+### Update: ADDED GUI!

 ![gui](gui_image.JPG)

-Just run `gui.py` and enjoy!
+Just clone the repo and run `gui.py` to enjoy!
 It currently is only running on the Word Games.
 Will be fully functional soon.

-The CLI works nicely.
+The cli works nicely as well.

 This is an interactive program on the command line which prompts you for an asnwer to a Jeopardy! question, all while tracking your score and randomzing the questions.